 What is it?

-Impeachment is a constitutional process whereby Congress brings charges against civil officials of the government who allegedly committed crimes.
+Impeachment is a constitutional process whereby Congress brings charges against civil officials of the government who have allegedly committed crimes.

 The founders of the United States gave Congress power to remove from office "the president, vice president, and all civil officers of the United States" if the accused is convicted of "treason, bribery, or other high crimes and misdemeanors."

 Simply put, to impeach means to bring charges similar to an indictment in court.
+However, the definition of "high crimes and misdemeanors" is open to a great deal of interpretation, and does not necessarily mean that the official broke the law.

 How does it work?